Phase diagram of a one-dimensional Ising model with an anomalous Z_2 symmetry: Discussion

 \section{Discussion}

 In this work, we study the 1d model with an anomalous $\mathbb Z_2$ symmetry introduced in Refs.~\cite{ji2020categorical,chatterjee2022algebra}, using the DMRG method.
 We find that the model undergoes a phase transition from a FM order to a gapless phase when varying the parameter $h_1$, and we locate the critical point from the binder ratio of the $\mathbb Z_2$ order parameter.
-In addition, we extract the central charge $c=1$ from the entanglement entropy scaling, and obtain Luttinger parameter $K=\frac{1}{2}$ by fitting the exponent of the correlation function of the order parameter.
-According to these results, we determine that the gapless phase is described by the SU(2)${}_1$ [or U(1)${}_2$] CFT.
+In addition, we extract the central charge $c=1$ from the entanglement entropy scaling, and obtain Luttinger parameter $K$ by fitting the exponent of the correlation function of the order parameter.
 Both the absence of a trivial PM phase and the CFT of the gapless phase agrees with theoretical expectations due to the anomaly.

-We notice that the phase diagram we get in Fig.~\ref{162246}d resembles that of a spin-$\frac12$ chain with nearest-neighbor and next-nearest-neighbor Heisenberg interactions (denoted by $J_{1,2}$, respectively), which is known as the Majumdar-Ghosh (MG) model~\cite{MG1969a,*MG1969b}.
-The MG model also has a gapless phase described by the SU(2)$_1$ CFT for $J_1/J_2<0.2411$, and a dimerized gapped phase with a spontaneous $\mathbb Z_2$ symmetry breaking for $J_1/J_2>0.2411$~\cite{Okamoto1992}.
-From a renormalization-group analysis of the sine-Gordon model, it can be shown that the SU(2) symmetry enforces $K=1/2$, and the power-law scaling of the spin-spin correlation remains the same until the phase-transition point~\cite{Sachdev2011Book}.
-This is consistent with our observations that $c=1$ at $h_{1c}$, and $K=\frac12$ at $h_1=0.9$, which is close to $h_{1c}$.
-In the MG model, the translation symmetry plays a similar role as the anomalous $\mathbb Z_2$ symmetry in model \eqref{202226}, because the combination of translation and spin-rotation symmetry is anomalous~\cite{Meng2016LSM}.
-It will be interesting to seek additional connections between these two different models in future works.

 Our results not only reveals an interesting phase diagram of the anomalous 1d model and its intriguing resemblance of 1d spin-$\frac12$ chains, but also demonstrates the power of studying models with anomalous global symmetries with a nonlocal symmetry action and without an SPT bulk.
 We expect that systems with anomalous global symmetries, in both 1d and in higher dimensions, contain even richer phenomena than the traditional Landau-type symmetry-breaking phases and phase transitions, and models with nonlocal symmetry actions provide a viable way to study them.